russHyde/py-js-dataviz/README.md

 # New things I learned

+Tags: TOOL, PY, JS, MONGO, HTML, WEB, SVG, DATA

 ## Chapter 2

 - PY: `python -m http.server <PORT>` to start a lightweight http server locally (the book uses the python2 equivalent: SimpleHTTPServer)
-- CHROME: Ctrl-Shift-J to open the console
+- TOOL: [chrome] Ctrl-Shift-J to open the console
-- JUPYTER: `jupyter qtconsole` to open a lightweight jupyter/ipython shell in qt
+- TOOL: [jupyter] `jupyter qtconsole` to open a lightweight jupyter/ipython shell in qt
 - JS `var`: variables declared outside of functions or missing the 'var' keyword are global (so may leach into other JS scripts)
 - JS `use strict`: catches some typical JS errors